Anxiety Disorders and Anxiety Attacks

 Signs and symptoms of anxiety disorders

-In addition to the primary anxiety symptoms of irrational and excessive fear and worry, other common emotional symptoms include:
+In addition to the primary symptom of excessive and irrational fear and worry, other common emotional symptoms of an anxiety disorder include:

 - Feelings of apprehension or dread